 Business and Marketing Education Recommendations

-• To meet with your OLPD major adviser, you can schedule an appointment online or by contacting the department at [email protected].
-To meet with your CEHD Student Services adviser, schedule an appointment by calling 612.625.3339.
+- To meet with your OLPD major adviser, please schedule an appointment online or email them directly.
+To meet with your CEHD Student Services adviser, schedule an appointment online or call 612.625.3339.

 Fulfill Academic Requirements